Solo Cup Company: Dora Hall

-Leo Hulseman (1898–1989) was an active polo player.
-His wife, Dorothy Donahoe Hulseman (1900–1988), better known by her stage name Dora Hall, was a singer whose records were given away free of charge through Solo promotions.
-She began her recording career in 1962, at the age of 62, and her various recordings were in a contemporary pop mode.
+The wife of company founder Leo Hulseman (1898–1989) was Dorothy Donahoe Hulseman (1900–1988), better known by her stage name Dora Hall.
+She was a vaudeville performer in her youth but returned to singing after she was diagnosed with breast cancer in 1959.
+Hulseman had her record 45 rpm records and packaged them with Solo cups as a promotion.
 At least one early record ("Hello Faithless", written by Felice and Boudleaux Bryant and arranged by Don Ralke) charted on various radio stations in the US, Canada, and the UK, although it failed to make the national charts in any country.